-As you may know by now, some time ago I got the idea for an electric adventure motorcycle while nearly running out of fuel in the desert.
+As you may know by now, some time ago I got the idea for an electric adventure motorcycle while nearly running out of fuel in the desert. (link to how it all started).
 Once an idea gets me really excited, I frankly just want to flat-out start creating it.
 Although my passion and drive are invaluable and essential, I also realise that it is good practise to first take a step back and analyse the idea.
 Is my idea still relevant once it is finished?
 Does it suit the world it has to function in?
 How can it fulfil my needs and desires?

 From context —> interaction —> product

 My analysis started by researching the future.
 How are we going to live, recreate, travel and work in the future?
 What technologies are prevalent?
-I shaped the research results into a future context.
-Basically, a description of a future world, the way I see it.
-Although it is my own description of the future, this doesn’t mean I will automatically follow and implement the predicted developments.
-Therefore, I defined a context statement; my stance within this future world.
+I shaped the research results into a future context (you can read the summary in a previous blog).
+Basically a description of a future world, the way I see it happening.
+Although it is my own description of the future, it doesn’t mean I will blindly follow and implement the predicted developments.
+Therefore I defined a context statement; my stance within this future world.